cloudFPGA/cFDK/DOC/Themisto.md

 The network stack does not process a data stream, before a valid Meta-word was received.

 If the `len` field in the Meta-Stream is set, there is no need for the `tlast` for data streams from the ROLE to the SHELL.
-If the `len` field is specified (i.e. != 0), the latency of the packet processing will be lower, because the network stack will not need to buffer the packet in oder to determine the length.
+If the `len` field is specified (i.e. != 0), the latency of the packet processing will be slightly lower, because the network stack will not need to buffer the packet in order to determine the length.

 ### Error handling

-Some Counters and date from the last processed packet can be requested through the `GET /instances/{instance_id}/flight_recorder_data` or `GET /clusters/{cluster_id}/flight_recorder_data` calls from the CloudFPGA Resource Manager API.
+Some counters and meta data from the last processed packet can be requested through the `GET /instances/{instance_id}/flight_recorder_data` or `GET /clusters/{cluster_id}/flight_recorder_data` HTTP requests at the CloudFPGA Resource Manager (CFRM) API.

-RX path:
+#### RX path:

 If the packet comes from an unknown IP address, the packet will be dropped (and the corresponding `node_id_missmatch_RX` counter in the "Flight data" will be increased).

-TX path:
+#### TX path:

 If the user tries to send to an unknown node-id, the packet will be dropped (and the corresponding `node_id_missmatch_TX` counter in the "Flight data" will be increased).

+### UDP packet dropping/loss

+The UDP protocol has no flow-control, i.e. if the sender sends more or faster packets than the receiver can process, the packets will be dropped by the network stacks (Linux on CPU and the cloudFPGA NTS).

+#### UDP buffer in the SHELL

+The cFDK network stack has built-in FIFOs to store some UDP packets before UDP packets are dropped, in case the ROLE is not reading them fast enough.

+Since payload and header data are stored separately, the following two FIFOs exist (NTS & NAL combined):

+* 18KB payload (+/- 2*MTU)

+* 98 headers (+/- 2)

+The network stack will drop newly arriving UDP packets if *one* of the two FIFOs above is full (whatever will happen first).

+The number of dropped UDP packets can be requested via the debugging APIs (`fligh_recorder_data`) of the CFRM.

+*Please Note: The mentioned buffers are filled first, before packets are dropped.* Hence, the first dropped packet will not be the first packet where the ROLE was to slow to process.

+#### Increasing network buffer on Linux

+1. increase the allowed maximum `sudo sysctl -w net.core.rmem_max=2147483647`

+2. request to increase the buffer *per socket*, i.e. in C with `setsockopt(sock, SOL_SOCKET, SO_RCVBUF, &recvBufSize, sizeof(recvBufSize))`

 ## Role templates